Skip to content

 Parental allowance

-Parental allowance can be received for 320 working days, i.e. approximately 14 months.
+Parents can receive parental allowance for a total of 320 working days, i.e. for approximately 13 months.
 Both parents are entitled to half of the days, or 160 days, of the parental allowance period.
-If the child has only one guardian, they can use all the 320 working days and get parental allowance for a longer period.

 You can receive parental allowance flexibly when you want until your child turns two.
-If you have a job, agree with your employer on parental leave.

 Giving up parental allowance days for the benefit of someone else